lm3nitro/Projects/Vulnerability Management/Nessus.md

 ### Summary:

 Nessus is a great tool for running series of vulnerability scans and test against devices.
 I liked the granularity that it provided when it came to the details of the vulnerabilities it was able to find.
-In this scan, we were able to see the backdoor that was present on the host, we also tested to see if we could exploit it and were successful.
-We also analyzed the traffic in Wireshark to see what the exploit looks like when executed against the vulnerability.
+In this scan, I was able to see the backdoor that was present on the host, I also tested to see if I could exploit it and was successful.
+I also analyzed the traffic in Wireshark to see what the exploit looks like when executed against the vulnerability.

 Overall, there are a few things that can be done to help in minimizing vulnerabilities, these include the following:
 + Regular Software Upgrades